Share on Facebook Share on Twitter Share via e-mail Print

 Rachel held the phone farther away from her ear.
 “Sir, if you could just tell me whether you’ve had any thefts—”

 “When the Ice Capades tour hell!
-I wouldn’t step over a cow pattie to help that passle of drippy-voiced, Perrier-swilling eggheads.
+I wouldn’t step over a cow pattie to help that passel of drippy-voiced, Perrier-swilling eggheads.
 That Mizz Shinkampf don’t know diddley-squat about bobwar, that’s sure.
 And you tell her I ain’t forgot the banquet.
 Got that?
 The banquet.”
 Rachel winced at the sound of the phone slamming down.

 Right.
 One down, three more to go.
 It was a start at least.
 After erasing a few false starts, Rachel inscribed “No comment” for Barb Wire Bonanza.
 She wondered what Eldon Scarper had against Ms. Shinkampf (well, what his particular complaint was) and what had happened at the banquet.
-With a faint smile, she recorded: “Eldon Scarper says hello to Ms. Shinkampf.”
+With a faint smile, she added: “Eldon Scarper says hello to Ms. Shinkampf.”

 Rachel made an appointment with Mr. Fort for the day after tomorrow.
 He seemed pleased to be included.